 - Roof Strength Rating - Good

-- Ease of use of child seat attachment - Acceptable
+- Ease of use of child seat anchorage - Acceptable